 - An emergency can be reported by any school staff or student.
-If there is an immediate threat or hazard, address the problem first by initiating a lockdown, evacuation, etc., then inform the School Incident Commander/Principal. - Direct staff to call 9-1-1, give the name and exact location of the school, the nature of the emergency, number and description of intruders (if known), type of weapon(s), area of the school where last seen, actions taken by the school, and whether there are on-site security or law enforcement officers (e.g. DARE, School Resource Officer).
+If there is an immediate threat or hazard, address the problem first by initiating a lockdown, evacuation, etc., then inform the Incident Commander/Principal. - Direct staff to call 9-1-1, give the name and exact location of the school, the nature of the emergency, number and description of intruders (if known), type of weapon(s), area of the school where last seen, actions taken by the school, and whether there are on-site security or law enforcement officers (e.g. DARE, School Resource Officer).
 Caller will remain on the line to provide updates. - If able, secure the administration office as a command post and retrieve the critical information and data about the school's emergency systems, including communications, staff and students' locations, detailed floor plans and other important information, documents, items, and supplies that are prepared and readily available for use during the incident.
-If the incident is occurring at the administration office, designate an alternate command post. - Direct office staff to maintain contact with teachers reporting pertinent emergency information via Administrators will inform staff and students through NaviGate, All-Calls, E-mail, Text, or robocall. - Notify the Superintendent's office and request activation of the communications plan for media and parent notification protocols. - Determine appropriate procedure(s): LOCKDOWN; INTRUDER/HOSTAGE SITUATION; SHELTER-IN-PLACE). - Direct staff and students outside the building to move immediately to predetermine assembly area(s) and be prepared to EVACUATE to an off-site relocation center. - Direct support staff outside to stop pedestrians and vehicles from entering the school grounds until law enforcement arrives. - Ensure that any buses en route to the school are redirected to a designated relocation site.
+If the incident is occurring at the administration office, designate an alternate command post. - Direct office staff to maintain contact with teachers reporting pertinent emergency information via PANIC app - Notify the Superintendent's office and request activation of the communications plan for media and parent notification protocols. - Determine appropriate procedure(s): LOCKDOWN; INTRUDER/HOSTAGE SITUATION; SHELTER-IN-PLACE). - Direct staff and students outside the building to move immediately to predetermine assembly area(s) and be prepared to EVACUATE to an off-site relocation center. - Direct support staff outside to stop pedestrians and vehicles from entering the school grounds until law enforcement arrives. - Ensure that any buses en route to the school are redirected to a designated relocation site.